Dimah-code/jadi-python-course/README.md

 ```

 ### Tip:
-- Each exercise folder should include a short README.md explaining the task and the expected input / output — check that first.
+- Each exercise folder include a short README.md explaining the task and the expected input / output — check that first.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>